MikeTannenbaum/digital-garden-jekyll-template/_notes/my updated system for 2023.md

-# The Process for Keeping Things Organized
+# My Process for Keeping Things Organized
+---
-## Inboxes are reviewed daily and zeroed out weekly.
+## Inboxes are reviewed daily and zeroed out weekly

-**Daily reviews** are to cherrypick the urgent and important items to be prioritized.
+- **Daily reviews** are to cherrypick the urgent and important items to be prioritized

-**Weekly reviews** are to fully process all inboxes to zero and close all loops
+- **Weekly reviews** are to fully process all inboxes to zero and close all loops
+	- Drafts
+	- Obsidian
 	- Notion
-- Drafts
 	- Things
 	- Reminders

+## What I do with these notes — A.R.E.A.
+- ACT
+	- **Purpose:** Task / to do
+	- **Tool:** Things
+- RESEARCH
+	- **Purpose:** Research / to learn
+	- **Tool:** Notion
+- EXPAND
+	- **Purpose:** Thinking / to write
+		- Anything that comes from my brain: notes, ideas, essays, paragraphs, fleeting thoughts, insights, wisdom, knowledge
+	- **Tool:** Obsidian
+- ARCHIVE
+	- **Purpose:** Archive / to save
+	- **Tool:** Notion

+## Everything starts in Drafts, then gets routed
+- For ideas to emerge through writing →
-- Obsidian
+	- Obsidian Inbox
+		- `zz-inbox`
+			- new `.md` files are always created here
+			- needs rigorous maintenance
+		- #to-process
+			- added via read-it-later and highlighting apps
+			- needs relatively frequent and timely processing
+- For things to get done in time →
+	- Things Inbox
+		- tasks, deadlines
+- For knowledge to get organized and archived →
+	- Notion Inbox
+		- links, webpages, resources, files, organizations, anything to research